PCEnthusiastXIoT/PCEnthusiastXIoT/README.md

 - 👋 Hi, I’m @PCEnthusiastXIoT
 - 👀 I’m interested in AI, Machine Learning and Internet of Things.
-- 🌱 I’m currently learning about IoT and image recognition via CNN's
+- 🌱 I’m currently learning about Machine Learning with Python using Scikit-Learn
-- 💞️ I’m looking to collaborate on ML and IoT applications especially relating to environment sensing and processing, especially where image recognition and/or agriculture are involved
+- 💞️ I'm looking to gain experience with enterprise AI development
 - 📫 How to reach me: add me on GitHub!

 <!---